 Collegiate Affiliation

-Marilyn Fairchild is a speech-language pathologist and clinical supervisor at the University of Minnesota (UMN).
+Marilyn Fairchild is a speech-language pathologist and clinical educator at the University of Minnesota (UMN).
 She has master's degrees in teaching English as a Second Language and Communication Disorders.

 She has experience with pediatric and adult populations with a variety of developmental and acquired communication needs.
-Areas of interest include provision of gender-affirming voice and communication services for transgender and gender non-conforming individuals, assessment of individuals from culturally and linguistically diverse backgrounds, literacy skills in children with speech/language issues, and formative assessment in clinical education.
+Areas of interest include assessment of individuals from culturally and linguistically diverse backgrounds, voice, literacy skills in children with speech/language issues, and formative assessment in clinical education.

 Educational Background & Specialties